 Charging your phone.
 The data displayed on the Battery screen only reflects apps you’ve used that have used your battery power.
 If you’re using your phone while it’s charging, those apps you use won’t be using battery power and therefore won’t be displayed on that Battery screen.
 Moment won’t be able to log that app use.

 In general, the app usage tracking is imperfect, but it’s the best solution we’ve got.
 Trust the daily screen time total you see in Moment because that is accurate down to the second.
 The app usage numbers might be off by a few minutes, but they will paint an overall picture of what apps you used the most.

-- How does Moment automatically detect my Battery screenshots?
+- On iOS, how does Moment automatically detect my Battery screenshots?